HandsOnDataViz/book/docs/HandsOnDataViz.md

 Choropleth Map with Datawrapper
 -------------------------------

-Now that you’ve learned how to use [Datawrapper to create charts](chart-datawrapper.html) and [symbol maps](datawrapper-symbolmap.html), let’s design a choropleth map.
-These maps are best to show patterns across geographic areas by coloring polygons to represent data values.
+Now let’s pivot from point maps to polygon maps.
+Since you’ve already learned how to use [Datawrapper to design charts](chart-datawrapper.html) and [symbol maps](datawrapper-symbolmap.html), let’s use this tool to create a choropleth map, which look like colored polygons.
+Choropleth maps are best for showing patterns across geographic areas by coloring polygons to represent data values.
 Datawrapper offers a wide collection of common geographical boundaries, including world regions, states and provinces, and also hexagons (cartograms), counties, congressional districts, and census tracts for the United States.

 In this section, you’ll create a choropleth map of typical home values for US states in August 2020 according to the [Zillow Home Value